-Good4you was born in 2004 inspired by a 20 x 15 wild plot of land that sits quietly on Cape Cod.
-Supporting local flora and fauna, this diy sanctuary is a endless teacher and giver of inspiration. every year it is seeded and planted with new wild herbal editions.
+Plant Makeup was born in 2004 inspired by a 20 x 15 wild plot of land that sits quietly on Cape Cod.
+Supporting local flora and fauna, this DIY sanctuary is a endless teacher and giver of inspiration.
+Every year it is seeded and planted with new wild herbal editions.
 This year we successfully planted three beach rose (Rosa rugosa) bushes and one lilac tree.
 Some of the local plants we support are: 5 types of mint (spearmint, spearmint x peppermint, pineapple, chocolate, basil), Japanese honeysuckle, blue vervain, red raspberry, yarrow, feverfew, echinacea, lemon balm, oregano, calendula, sweet fern, sweet fern, violets, plantain, red clover, white clover, comfrey, evening primrose, and more!
 It's amazing how much can grow on one tiny piece of land, seeded by the wind and the wild.
 We hope to add purple loosestrife, tansy and queen anne's lace by next season.
 This DIY sanctuary has been growing wild each year since 2000 AD, ever evolving.
-We also respectively and responsively collect purple loosestrife, beach roses, tansy, queen anne's lace, jewelweed and yarrow from the wild - only enough for our creations, leaving over half of every patch we find.
-We return plant material back to the earth after infused.
-Good4You Plant Makeup products are 100% natural, one of the first makeup brands completely free of toxins, chemicals and artificial ingredients- not just plant based, but truly made from plants.
-XO, Jes aka orangepeelmystic
+We return all plant material back to the earth after infused.
+Plant Makeup products are 100% natural, one of the first makeup brands completely free of toxins, chemicals and artificial ingredients- not just plant based, but truly made from plants.
+XO, Jes aka Orangepeelmystic

 Smoke Perfume & Co. was launched with a single fragrance by founder Kathleen Currie in 2013.
 Drawing on her background as a massage therapist, herbalist, and aromatherapist, Currie set out to craft a scent that was as evocative as it was therapeutic.
 The signature scent of vetiver, citrus, and jasmine that launched the company has continued to grow organically and has spawned a cult following in the natural fragrance movement.
 While Smoke Perfume & Co. has expanded far beyond Currie's French Quarter kitchen, the company remains committed to producing high-quality products using ethically sourced, all-natural ingredients and sustainable, but thoughtfully designed packaging.
 Inspired by the company's home base of New Orleans, as well as travel, wellness, nature and the environment, Smoke Perfume & Co. offers an elegant and unique approach to unisex perfumes and holistic beauty products.
 To this day, Currie enjoys using wildcrafted plants infused into products, and is passionate about the study of herbalism as well as holistic wellness.
 This continues to be a huge influence and cornerstone on the company.
 Currie enjoys donating to local charities, most recently donating 10% of all sales to the flood relief following devastating flooding in central Louisiana.

-Mother Mountain Herbals, located in the Blue Ridge Mountains of North Carolina, specializes in handcrafted, small-batch plant goods with a focus on Traditional Western Herbalism.
-Herbs used are lovingly home-grown, procured from US-based herb farms and certified organic sources, or sustainably wild-crafted (weedy species only).
-In a commitment to reduce waste, all packaging is reusable, recyclable, or compostable.
+Mother Mountain Herbals, located in North Carolina, specializes in handcrafted, small-batch plant goods with a focus on traditional western herbs.
+Plants used are lovingly home-grown, procured from US-based herb farms and certified organic sources, or sustainably wild-crafted (weedy species only).
 Stina Swesey, founder of Mother Mountain Herbals, is an artist, forager, gardener, beekeeper, and bonafide plant person.
 Mother Mountain Herbals was created to not only provide people with products that nourish the body and spirit with pure plant magic, but to also pay homage to our great Mama Earth and inspire communion with one of our greatest gifts, the plant kin-dom.
-Grow List: Spearmint, Peppermint, Skullcap, Lemon Balm, Tulsi, Calendula, St. John’s Wort, Lemon Verbena, Violet, Self-Heal, Mugwort, Plantain, Passionflower, Valerian, Chamomile, Hibiscus, Yarrow, Garden Sage, Lavender, Gotu Kola, Motherwort, Elecampane.
-Wildcraft List: Mimosa, Black Birch, Chickweed, Nettle, Blackberry Leaf, Red Raspberry Leaf, Goldenrod, Elderberry, Elderflower, Rose, White Pine, Juniper, Spruce, Red Clover, Mugwort, Mullien, Jewelweed.

 Dominique Caron is a certified aromatherapist, herbalist, and daughter of a family physician.
 She founded Apoterra Skincare (formerly Caru Skincare Co) in 2012 after hopelessly searching for affordable, natural and sustainable skincare that was effective for her dry, acne-prone skin.
 Perpetually stuck in the cycle of hormonal acne flare ups, red acne marks, and flaky dry skin, she found an answer to her troublesome complexion in her natural and holistic skincare line.
 She is now devoted to running an honest and conscious business that provides healthy, sustainable and effective skincare products.
 Apoterra Skincare sources from small and organic farms when possible, and never uses unsustainably sourced ingredients.
 Their devotion to our planet goes further with their packaging, from amber glass bottles to eco-friendly labels.

-AQUARIAN DAWN WAS BORN OUT OF A DESIRE TO SHARE KNOWLEDGE ABOUT HERBAL SELF CARE, INFORMED FEMININE EMBODIMENT, AND DEEPENING OUR ANCESTRAL CONNECTIONS. amber holds a Bachelor's degree in Religious Studies from UC Davis and is endlessly interested in exploring the depths of consciousness and how humans make meaning.
-Outside of academia, she has immersed herself in the study of recent genealogy and deep ancestry, psychedelic healing, float tanks, conscious death and home funerals, and empowered menstruation, sex, and childbirth. mythic medicinals uses all recyclable containers and sustainably forages for all the herbs used in our healing body oils. mugwort, yarrow, and st. johns wort is PICKED in the high sierras in northern california.
+Mythic Medicinals was born out of a desire to share knowledge about self care, informed feminine embodiment and deepening our ancestral connections.
+Amber holds a Bachelor's degree in Religious Studies from UC Davis and is endlessly interested in exploring the depths of consciousness and how humans make meaning.
+Outside of academia, she has immersed herself in the study of recent genealogy and deep ancestry, psychedelic healing, float tanks, conscious death and home funerals, and empowered menstruation, sex, and childbirth. mythic medicinals uses all recyclable containers and sustainably forages for all the herbs used in our healing body oils. mugwort, yarrow, and St. Johns wort is picked in the high sierras in Northern California.

 Meow Meow Tweet was founded by Tara Pelletier and Jeff Kurosaki.
 Meow Meow Tweet is named for their two beloved cats and Jeff’s bird.
 From soap to nontoxic insect repellant and deodorant cream to a complete facial regime, Meow Meow Tweet is committed to creating pure, all natural, plant and mineral-based formulas.
 Drawing on Tara’s background as a chef, all goods are developed as if they were modern culinary dishes.
 Taking care to thoughtfully source all ingredients for the highest level of efficacy, Tara and Jeff infuse each product with beautiful scents that never overpower.
 All products are made with organic, raw plant oils and butters, steam-distilled and cold-pressed essen- tial oils and organic or wild-crafted botanicals.
 Priding themselves on being a vegan brand, they use ab- solutely no animal-derived ingredients, so all formulas are free of carmine, beeswax, honey, palm oil, lanolin and tallow.
 Meow Meow Tweet is Leaping Bunny cruelty-free certified.
 Along with Meow Meow Tweet, Tara and Jeff work together as a collaborative artist team, where they cre- ate sculpture, music and performances